milenvoutchev/2ynab/README.md

 ```

 ### Type auto-detect
-If run without the `--type` parameter, the file name will be matched against saved patterns, in attempt to auto-detect the type.
+The script could try to detect the type of conversion, based on the filename.
+When run without the `--type` parameter, the file name will be matched against hard-coded patterns.

 ```
 $ node 2ynab.js 1234________5678.csv